Coloring Drawings of Graphs: Introduction

-By $\mathcal{F}(\Gamma)$ we denote the set of the \emph{faces} of $\Gamma$, i.e., the connected components of $\mathbb{R}^2-\Gamma$.
-Note that there is always a unique unbounded face which surrounds the whole drawing, which we refer to as the \emph{outer face}.
-Placing an additional vertex at every inner intersection of at least two edges in a drawing $\Gamma$ and making two such vertices adjacent whenever they appear consecutively on the same edge of the drawing, we obtain an embedded planar graph $G_\text{isc}(\Gamma)$, which we refer to as the \emph{planarization} of $\Gamma$.
-See Figure~\ref{fig:wildm} for an example.
+By $\mathcal{F}(\Gamma)$ we denote the set of the \emph{\bothV{faces}{cells}} of $\Gamma$, \bothV{i.e.}{that is}, the connected components of $\mathbb{R}^2-\Gamma$.
+Note that there is always a unique unbounded \bothV{face}{cell} \bothV{which surrounds}{surrounding} the whole drawing, which we refer to as the \emph{outer \bothV{face}{cell}}.
+Placing an additional vertex at every inner intersection of at least two edges in a drawing $\Gamma$ and making \bothV{two such vertices adjacent}{these vertices adjacent to all (new or original) vertices} whenever they appear consecutively on the same edge of the drawing, we obtain an embedded planar graph $G_\text{isc}(\Gamma)$, which we refer to as the \emph{planarization} of $\Gamma$.
+See \bothV{Figure}{Fig.}~\ref{fig:wildm} for an example.
 We refer to the vertices of $G_\text{isc}(\Gamma)$ situated at intersections of edges in $\Gamma$ as \emph{intersection vertices}.
 The vertices which already appear in $\Gamma$ are called \emph{normal vertices}.
 Note that $G_\text{isc}(\Gamma)$ captures the most relevant combinatorial properties of the drawing $\Gamma$.
 In particular, the cell decompositions of $\mathbb{R}^2-\Gamma$ and $\mathbb{R}^2-G_\text{isc}(\Gamma)$ are isomorphic.
-By $G^\top(\Gamma)$ we will denote the planar dual graph of $G_\text{isc}(\Gamma)$, i.e., whose vertices correspond to the faces of $G_\text{isc}(\Gamma)$ (or $\Gamma$), two of which have a connecting edge for every shared boundary-edge in $G_\text{isc}(\Gamma)$.
-The dual graph $G^\top(\Gamma)$ has a natural planar embedding in which the vertices are placed inside the corresponding faces of $\Gamma$ and every dual edge crosses its corresponding boundary edge, see Figure~\ref{fig:wildr} for an example.
+By $G^\top(\Gamma)$ we will denote the planar dual graph of~$G_\text{isc}(\Gamma)$, \bothV{i.e.}{that is}, whose vertices correspond to the faces of $G_\text{isc}(\Gamma)$ (or $\Gamma$), two of which have a connecting edge for every shared boundary-edge in $G_\text{isc}(\Gamma)$.
+The dual graph $G^\top(\Gamma)$ has a natural planar embedding in which the vertices are placed inside the corresponding \bothV{faces}{cells} of $\Gamma$ and every dual edge crosses its corresponding boundary edge, see \bothV{Figure}{Fig.}~\ref{fig:wildr} for an example.

-\section{Existence of $2$- and $3$-Colorable Drawings}
+\section{Existence of 2- and 3-Colorable Drawings}

-In this section we derive circumstances under which drawings of graphs are facially $2$- or $3$-colorable, leading to the proofs of Propositions~\ref{eulerian} and~\ref{leaf}.
+In this section we derive circumstances under which drawings of graphs are \bothV{facially}{cell }$2$- or $3$-colorable, leading to the proofs of Propositions~\ref{eulerian} and~\ref{leaf}.

 \restateeulerian*